Tuning Ironic

 depending on your use.

-• Use the direct deploy interface.
+deploy interface.
 This offloads any

 final image conversion to the host running the

-ironic-python-agent.
+.
 Additionally, if Swift or other object

 storage such as RadosGW is used, downloads can be completely separated

-from the host running the ironic-conductor.
+from the host running theironic-conductor

-• Use small/compact “raw” images.
+. - Use small/compact “raw” images.
 Qcow2 files are generally compressed

-and require substantial amounts of memory to decompress and stream.
+and require substantial amounts of memory to decompress and stream. - Tune the internal memory limit for the conductor using the

-[DEFAULT]memory_required_minimum setting.
+setting.
 This will help

 the conductor throttle back memory intensive operations.
 The default